w-red/RxExtends4WinForms/README.md

 # RxExtends4WinForms

-This project is the [Reactive Extensions](https://github.com/dotnet/reactive) extension methods library.
+This project is the [Reactive Extensions](https://github.com/dotnet/reactive) extension methods library for *WHOLE* System.Windows.Forms 's events.

 ...Maybe there are some things that have been expanded by your Framework, so they need to be added.